EC-Release/sdk/news/weekly.md

 #### EC Service Tile
 There appears to be some broken linkage to EC subscription @Predix.io, but the concern has been clarified by Mary @Digital

+#### EC 2.x
+1. [DTEC-180](https://ge-dw.aha.io/features/DTEC-180) Containerize the ML-Portal as a single app with ML-API Endpoint being embedded in UI to make it more user-friendly, so that the users can use a single endpoint to access the api-endpoint as well as the UI.
+Consolidate ML-App (including frontend & backend) into a single image & containerize into a single container.
+(Puja)

 ### EC Team Update (2021.10.26)
 #### Customer Engagement: